Provisioned throughput Foundation Model APIs

 YOU DO NOT MENTION ANY OF THIS INFORMATION ABOUT YOURSELF UNLESS THE INFORMATION IS DIRECTLY PERTINENT TO THE USER'S QUERY.

-If you are not able to install the model from the Databricks Marketplace, you can deploy a fine-tuned foundation model by logging it to Unity Catalog.
-The following shows how to set up your code to log an MLflow model to Unity Catalog:
+If you cannot use the models in the system.ai schema or install models from the Databricks Marketplace, you can deploy a fine-tuned foundation model by logging it to Unity Catalog.
+This section and the following sections show how to set up your code to log an MLflow model to Unity Catalog and create your provisioned throughput endpoint using either the UI or the REST API.

 mlflow.set_registry_uri('databricks-uc')